 Results 1–10 of 18 for "Curriculum"X related to "Living With Childhood Cancer: A..."
-Refine Your Search Refine Your Search TopicEducation (17)Children (5)Learning & memory (5)HIV & AIDS (2)Bullying (1) 5 more... [+] Personality (1)Race (1)Suicide (1)Teens (1)Testing issues (1)Hide detailsDocument TypeCurriculumXYear2011 (1)Author/ContributorDwyer, Carol (2)Benjamin, Ludy T. Jr. (1)Brabeck, Mary (1)Graham, Sandra (1)Jeffrey, Jill (1) 7 more... [+] Kain, Craig (1)Lucariello, Joan (1)McCombs, Barbara (1)Russo, Nancy Felipe (1)Semrud-Clikeman, Margaret (1)Whitcomb, David H. (1)Zimbardo, Philip G. (1)Hide details Results 1–10 of 18 Previous 1 2 Next Relevance Title A-Z Title Z-A Newest First Oldest First Sort by: 1.Teaching Tip Sheet: Flexible Therapeutic FramesHIV/AIDS has forced psychologists to make use of flexible therapeutic frames and broadened counseling, improving clinical psychology's understanding of the practice of psychotherapy.
-Comparisons of traditional mental health services and "bending the frame" can be used as a teaching strategy.Curriculum 2.Social Support Networks Teaching Tip SheetSocial support networks are key to preventing HIV transmission, to professional caregivers, to immediate family members providing direct care, in the bereavement process following AIDS-related death, and for the HIV-positive individual.Curriculum 3.Activity 1.1: What Is Abnormal Behavior?This activity can be used to introduce the idea of abnormal psychology.
-By asking students to contribute ideas about psychologically disordered behavior creating a discussion and using an abnormal psychology case study.Curriculum 4.Undergraduate Curriculum & TeachingDescribes a set of learning goals and outcomes for psychology majors at the completion of the baccalaureate degree.Curriculum 5.APA Classroom Management ModulesCPSE developed two module videos detailing instructional strategies for PK-12 teachers.
+Refine Your Search Refine Your Search TopicEducation (17)Children (5)Learning & memory (5)Bullying (1)Personality (1) 4 more... [+] Race (1)Suicide (1)Teens (1)Testing issues (1)Hide detailsDocument TypeCurriculumXYear2011 (1)Author/ContributorDwyer, Carol (2)Benjamin, Ludy T. Jr. (1)Brabeck, Mary (1)Graham, Sandra (1)Jeffrey, Jill (1) 5 more... [+] Lucariello, Joan (1)McCombs, Barbara (1)Russo, Nancy Felipe (1)Semrud-Clikeman, Margaret (1)Zimbardo, Philip G. (1)Hide details Results 1–10 of 18 Previous 1 2 Next Relevance Title A-Z Title Z-A Newest First Oldest First Sort by: 1.Caregiving CurriculaLearn about curricula and workshops that could include caregiving topics, such as psychology of aging, traumatic brain injury and educational options for children with disabilities.Curriculum (January 2011)2.Undergraduate Curriculum & TeachingDescribes a set of learning goals and outcomes for psychology majors at the completion of the baccalaureate degree.Curriculum 3.Activity 1.1: What Is Abnormal Behavior?This activity can be used to introduce the idea of abnormal psychology.
+By asking students to contribute ideas about psychologically disordered behavior creating a discussion and using an abnormal psychology case study.Curriculum 4.APA Classroom Management ModulesCPSE developed two module videos detailing instructional strategies for PK-12 teachers.
 The first video covers recommendations for general classroom management.
-The second focuses on dealing with disruptive classroom behavior, including students who leave their seats without permission, talk back to teachers and show physical aggression.Curriculum 6.Developing Responsible and Autonomous Learners: A Key to Motivating StudentsResearch has shown that motivation is related to whether or not students have opportunities to be autonomous and to make important academic choices.
+The second focuses on dealing with disruptive classroom behavior, including students who leave their seats without permission, talk back to teachers and show physical aggression.Curriculum 5.Developing Responsible and Autonomous Learners: A Key to Motivating StudentsResearch has shown that motivation is related to whether or not students have opportunities to be autonomous and to make important academic choices.
 Having choices allows children to feel that they have control or ownership over their own learning.
-This, in turn, helps them develop a sense of responsibility and self-motivation.Curriculum 6.Activity 2.2: Personality TestsThis exercise is based on an article by Bertram Forer and shows the fallacy of using personal agreement as a validation method.Curriculum 9.Activity 3.2: Defining AggressionAggression is used as an example of a typical construct in psychology, permeated with subtle meanings and not-so-subtle disagreements that make it difficult to reach a consensual definition.Curriculum 10.Activity 3.1: Finding Meaning in the MethodWhile the specific details of the methodology vary, the logic of experimentation is essentially the same.Curriculum Previous 1 2 Next Relevance Title A-Z Title Z-A Newest First Oldest First Sort by: ADVERTISEMENT Results 1–10 of 18 for "Curriculum"X related to "Living With Childhood Cancer: A..."
+This, in turn, helps them develop a sense of responsibility and self-motivation.Curriculum 6.Activity 2.2: Personality TestsThis exercise is based on an article by Bertram Forer and shows the fallacy of using personal agreement as a validation method.Curriculum 7.Activity 3.2: Defining AggressionAggression is used as an example of a typical construct in psychology, permeated with subtle meanings and not-so-subtle disagreements that make it difficult to reach a consensual definition.Curriculum 8.Activity 3.1: Finding Meaning in the MethodWhile the specific details of the methodology vary, the logic of experimentation is essentially the same.Curriculum 9.Lesson 1: Motivation: TheoriesLesson on instincts, drive-reduction theory, arousal, incentives and cognitive consistency.Curriculum 10.Using Praise to Enhance Student Resilience and Learning OutcomesPraise is constructive feedback given to students by teachers and others on specific academic products.
+Praise refers only to positive feedback; feedback alone can be either positive or negative.Curriculum Previous 1 2 Next Relevance Title A-Z Title Z-A Newest First Oldest First Sort by: ADVERTISEMENT Results 1–10 of 18 for "Curriculum"X related to "Living With Childhood Cancer: A..."